mehulagg/gitlab/doc/user/application_security/dependency_scanning/index.md

 ### Use local clone

 If a hosted copy is not possible.
-Then the user can clone [gemnasium-db](https://gitlab.com/gitlab-org/security-products/gemnasium-db) before the scan and point the analyzer to this directory (using: `GEMNASIUM_DB_LOCAL_PATH`) and turn off the analyzer's self-update mechanism (using: `GEMNASIUM_DB_UPDATE_DISABLED`).
-In this example we show the checkout occurring before the scan job of the `gemnasium` analyzer.
+Then the user can clone [gemnasium-db](https://gitlab.com/gitlab-org/security-products/gemnasium-db) or create an archive before the scan and point the analyzer to the directory (using: `GEMNASIUM_DB_LOCAL_PATH`).
+And turn off the analyzer's self-update mechanism (using: `GEMNASIUM_DB_UPDATE_DISABLED`).
+In this example we show the database directory getting created in the `before_script` before the scan job of the `gemnasium` analyzer.

 ```yaml
 ...